cerner/stylelint-config-terra/README.md

 [![devDependencies status](https://badgen.net/david/dev/cerner/stylelint-config-terra)](https://david-dm.org/cerner/stylelint-config-terra?type=dev)

+# This repo is archived and active development has moved to [terra-toolkit](https://github.com/cerner/terra-toolkit).

 This configuration reflects Terra's supported stylelint policy for their UI library stylesheets.
 It extends the  [stylelint-config-sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines) configuration which is based on [sass-guidelines](https://sass-guidelin.es/).
 Additionally, this configuration utilizes the [stylelint-no-unsupported-browser-features](https://github.com/ismay/stylelint-no-unsupported-browser-features) plugin to check if the styles used are supported by the browsers being targeted.
 Terra's targeted browsers are specified by the [browserslist-config-terra](https://github.com/cerner/browserslist-config-terra) module.

 ## What is Stylelint?